gmlang/masterr/_posts/r/2015-04-26-an-easy-way-to-make-ggplot2-boxplots-ezplot-part2.md

 ![center](/../figs/2015-04-26-an-easy-way-to-make-ggplot2-boxplots-ezplot-part2/unnamed-chunk-2-1.png)

 We see the y-axis tick labels are expressed in scientific notations.
 This makes it difficult to read.
-We can use the function  to use the comma scale on the y-axis, which will display the numbers in 000,000 format.
+We can use the comma scale on the y-axis, which will display the numbers in 000,000 format.

 {% highlight r %}
-scale_axis(p, "y", use_comma=T)
+scale_axis(p, "y", scale = "comma")
 {% endhighlight %}

 ![center](/../figs/2015-04-26-an-easy-way-to-make-ggplot2-boxplots-ezplot-part2/unnamed-chunk-3-1.png)

 We also observe that all the boxes are squashed down, indicating budget is heavily right-skewed.
 We can use either the log scale or the log10 scale on the y-axis.
-Once again, this can be easily done using the function .
+Once again, this can be easily done using the function `scale_axis()`.

 {% highlight r %}
-scale_axis(p, "y", use_log=T)
+scale_axis(p, "y", scale = "log")
 {% endhighlight %}

 ![center](/../figs/2015-04-26-an-easy-way-to-make-ggplot2-boxplots-ezplot-part2/unnamed-chunk-4-1.png)

 {% highlight r %}
-scale_axis(p, "y", use_log10=T)
+scale_axis(p, "y", scale = "log10")
 {% endhighlight %}

 ![center](/../figs/2015-04-26-an-easy-way-to-make-ggplot2-boxplots-ezplot-part2/unnamed-chunk-4-2.png)